andyl/uber_gen/notes/design.md

 ### Questions

+- [ ] Do actions get an instance ID?

 - [ ] How to manage long-running state?  (like tasks)
 - [ ] Is there a datastore for Atree?
 - [ ] How to access-control for shared playbooks?